Sayantanidalui/Netflix-Content-Analysis/README.md

 - 📆 Most content added in 2019
 - And many more....

+## 📖 Storytelling

+This project dives into Netflix’s vast library to uncover patterns in its global content.
+From identifying that around **70% of the content is movies** to finding that the **USA leads in total titles**, the data reveals how Netflix structures its offerings.

+We discovered **David Attenborough** as the most featured actor, **Drama** as the dominant genre, and **2019** as the year with the highest content addition.
+Insights like these show how data can tell the story behind what we watch every day.

 ## 📎 Project Files
 - *Dataset* - Kaggle's netflix_titles dataset is used
 - *SQL Queries* – Used to extract and manipulate data